nataljunior/zoom_bot_join_and_record/README.md

 This Python project provides an automation script for joining and recording Zoom meetings through image recognition using PyAutoGUI library.
 The script aims to streamline the process of joining a meeting, inputting meeting credentials, and initiating recording.

 ### Prerequisites
+ - You'll need to run this code in an interface that uses your desktop in some way, this code will not run in cloud notebooks such as Google Collab.
+I used VSCode in Anaconda environment
  - Python
  - PyAutoGUI library
  - Depending on your environment or downloaded packages/OS you'll need to use some other libraries.
 Pay attention on the warnings and search on the internet in case it is needed.